vk-cs/docs-public/docs/en/dbs/dbaas/faq/faq.md

 <details>

-<summary>How do I select the desired DB instance configuration?</summary>
+<summary>How do I select the required DB instance configuration?</summary>

-You can select the desired configuration type when [creating a DB instance](../service-management/create/).
+You can select the required configuration type when [creating a DB instance](../service-management/create/).
 After creating an instance, the configuration type cannot be changed, but you can always add a replica.
 For more information about configuration types, see [DB instance configurations](../concepts/work-configs/).

 </details>